Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 - In the Cloud deploy console and click on "delivery pipelines"
 - Then click on "REFRESH" at the top right.
 - You mwill see that **gke-cicd-pipeline** has come up.
-- Under it or when you click on it, you will that, we have Apps the official
+- Under it or when you click on it, you will see that, we have Apps deployed there which are;

-up to that release that is 793
-2 release-ee793e0
+    - **app2-release-ee793eo**
+    - **app1-release-ee793eo**
-Not that this is all diploid inside the death cluster as you can see above as we can see it is diploid or they release into a death cluster on the cloud deploy.
+- Note that, this is all deployed inside the dev cluster as you can see above.
+- As we can see, it is deployed all the releases into a Dev Cluster under Cloud Deploy.
-And it is waiting for some kind of leadership to review it and click on promote to promote it to prod as seen above she's currently pending depending stage.
+- And it is waiting for some kind of leadership to review it and click on **"Promote"** to promote it to Prod as seen above. (which is currently pending or at pending stage).
-But before clicking on promote to promote it the product we have to check Facebook or if our application is running fine in a death cluster.
+- But, before clicking on "Promote", to promote it the Production, we have to check first of all if our Application is running fine in a Dev Cluster.
-For that go back to carbonate IC engine console and click on cluster one she saw a death cluster.
+ - For that, go back to "Google kubernetes Engine" console and click on cluster1 (which is our dev cluster).
-There look it and click on workloads click on the flask deployment, we will try to access it Scroll down to locate and click on endpoint which is the flux service load balancer endpoint and appears like this Exposing services
+ - There, locate and click on "Workloads".
+ - Click on "flask deployment", we would try to access it.
+ - Scroll down to locate and click on Endpoint (which is the flask Service Load balancer endpoint and appears like this.)
-Name			Type			Endpoints
+- **Exposing services**
+- **Name			Type			Endpoints**
-Flask-service		Load balancer	104.197.252.145.8081
+- Flask-service		Load balancer	104.197.252.145.8081

-Success the application comes up so def is working fine check that the order up tool is working fine as well success now we can not promote this to our prod environment.
-So go to cloud deploy and click again on delivery pipeline at the left now click on promo.
-But before that let's check to ensure that nothing is actually running inside cluster 2 so go to carbonated engine and click on workloads at the left in the box of cluster use the drop down to select cluster 2 to appear as follows now we see that nothing is inside the cluster 2 now go to cloud deployer and under the play delivery pipeline click on promote to promote from death to prod 7 as a manual approval stage it will show a popup page known as promote release up to release it is 793 is 0 for you to review some details there such as target it was approved Roland roller name faces now click on promote at the bottom now under delivery pipelines it will ask for review with the yellow colour painting on pending.
-So click on review then as up two is highlighted go to the right and click on review he discovered fire image so click below on approve now under cloud deploy and under deliver prime line we see that it has now deployed to prod now go back to the kinetic engine console and refresh you will now see that flash 2 has appeared there now click on it and then you click on it end point as well the application comes up successfully as well now any change that is done at the level of yes code and push to cloud build you can then go to club under history and see that the bill has started it will pretty image create the pipeline and push the image to the artifactory registry why the application is deployed in cloud deploye and once done we can promote it to production and we go to carbon attic engine console and test and confirm that application is coming up as required notepad she pulled ** **** up to 10 minutes to complete.
+- Click on this Endpoint to see if the Application comes up
+   - [Success!!!! the Application comes up]
+- So, the dev is working fine.
+- Check that the other App2 is working fine as well.
+   - Success!!!!!

+- At this time, we can now promote this to our Prod Environment.
+So,
+- Go to Cloud Deploy and click again on "Delivery pipeline" at the left.
+- Now, click on "**Promote**".
+But before that let's check to ensure that nothing is actually running inside Cluster2.
+So,
+- Go to "Google Kubernetes Engine" console and click on "Workloads" at the left.
+- In the box of cluster, use the drop down to select cluster2 to appear as follows.
+- Now, we see that nothing is inside the Cluster2.
+- Now, go to "Cloud-Deploy" and under the "delivery pipeline", click on "**Promote**", (to promote from Dev to Prod" (serving as a manual approval stage).
+- It will show a pop-up page known as "**Promote release app2-release-ee793eo**" for you to review some details there such as;
+  - Target = **Prod**
+  - Rollout name = **app2-release-ee793eo-to-prod-2001**
+  - Phase = **Stable**
+- Now, click on "**PROMOTE**" at the bottom.
+- Now, under delivery pipelines it will ask for "Review" with the yellow colour painting on "pending".
+So
+- Click on "review".
+- Then as "app2" is highlighted, go to the right and click on "REVIEW".
+- Here, the **Scaffold** file emerges.
+So, click below on "APPROVE".
+- Now, under Cloud-Deploy and under "Delivery Pipeline", we see that it has now deployed to Prod.
+- Now, go back to the "Google Kubernetes Engine" console and refresh.
+You will now see that Flask2 has appeared there.
+- Now, click on it and then you click on its Endpoint as well.
+  --- Application comes up successfully as well ----
+- Now, any change that is done at the level of V.S Code and push to CloudBuild, you can then go to CloudBuild under "History" and see that the build has started.
+- It will build the image, create the Pipeline and push the image to the Artifactory Registry, while the Application is deployed in Cloud-Deploy.
+- And once done, we can promote it to production and we go to "Google Kubernetes Engine" console and test or confirm that Application is coming up as required.
+- Note, that each build may take up to 10 minutes to complete.